iotaledger/wasp/documentation/docs/guide/chains_and_nodes/chain-management.md

 ### Changing the Set of Validators

-You can do this in different ways, depending on who the [governor address](https://wiki.iota.org/introduction/develop/explanations/ledger/alias) of the alias output of the chain is.
+You can do this in different ways, depending on whom the [governor address](https://wiki.iota.org/introduction/develop/explanations/ledger/alias) of the alias output of the chain is.

 - If the chain governor address is the chain itself or another chain, you can perform the rotation by calling `rotateStateController` after adding the next state controller via `addAllowedStateControllerAddress`.
 - If the chain governor address is a regular user wallet, you can issue the rotation transaction using wasp-cli:

 ```bash